wangerekaharun/StreamComposeAttachments/README.md

 - A view to show the attachment.
 In this case, it will be a composable.
 - To create a new `AttachmentFactory`.
 Here you supply a predicate that checks for your custom attachment and specifies how to render the attachment content.

-Before creating a custom `AttachmentFactory`, first you'll need to create an `Attachment` object.
+Before creating a custom `AttachmentFactory`, first, you'll need to create an `Attachment` object.

 ## Custom Password Attachment